 What Is Stamped Concrete?

 Originally designed to resemble real stone, such as slate, cobblestone, or flagstone, concrete can now resemble manmade tiles, bricks, or even wood.
-Stamped concrete, once poured and textured, gets a high quality sealer applied in a gloss, semi-gloss, or a flat finish depending on your choice.
+Stamped concrete, once poured and textured, gets a high quality sealer applied in a gloss, semi-gloss, or a flat finish depending on your choice and can last up to 5 years.
 Stamped concrete is popular for patios, driveway replacements, pool decks, and more.

 Does Concrete Crack?

-Yes.
+Sometimes.
 As concrete hardens, or hydrates, it develops internal stresses which may cause random cracks.
 In the Midwest, with our annual freeze and thaw cycles, your outdoor slab is constantly in motion.
 If the slab is installed correctly, using high quality concrete, good soil prep, proper rebar installation, proper control joint placement, and correct curing methods, we can limit the possibilities of cracking.
-We preform everything by the American Concrete Institutes standards to minimalism random cracking.
-Control joints are sawcut or tooled in to relieve stresses before they form random cracks, so when the slab does crack, it’s in the cut line.
-Expansion joints are also installed in driveways to allow the concrete to move without jeopardizing the large slabs.
+Though it is not guaranteed, decorative joints are cut to relieve stresses before they form random cracks.

 How Soon Before Usable?